A&A launches a CubeSat team

-As Reynolds explains, “As SOC-i travels in its orbit, it will need to autonomously orient itself to point its camera for accurate imaging.
-Its navigation sensors will need to face the sun at all times.
-In contrast, the on-board camera has the opposite constraint in that it must never face the sun because that could kill the lens.
-SOC-i’s mission is satisfy these two constraints while executing commands for imaging.”
+As Reynolds explains, “As SOC-i travels in its orbit, our on-board software will autonomously rotate the satellite to point its camera for accurate imaging.
+To do so, one of our navigation sensors will need to face the sun at all times.
+In contrast, the on-board camera has the opposite constraint in that it must never face the sun, because that could damage the lens.
+One of SOC-i’s payloads is new software that ensures the satellite abides by these two constraints while executing the rotations for imaging.”

 Reynolds continued, “This first mission comes out of research developed under A&A controls Professors Mesbahi and [Behcet] Acikmese, with the goal being that the satellite will compute these constrained maneuvers in real time, rather than having a predefined trajectory.
 So we’ll be able to send it a command for imaging in-flight, and SOC-i itself will calculate how to execute that command.”

 The A&A CubeSat Team is exploring the strategy of building two identical copies of SOC-i.
 Kelly and Reynolds report that research has shown that it is ultimately cheaper and more secure to build two CubeSats simultaneously.
 Kelly explains, “One will be used as the main test platform, so if that one keeps working, then you launch that one.
 If something breaks, then you switch to the second one.”